Jakobimatrix/initRepo/README.md

 │   ├── build.sh               --> helps to build your project
 │   ├── checkClangFormat.sh    --> checks if clang format rules are followed
 │   ├── checkClangTidy.sh      --> checks if clang tidy rules are followed
+│   ├── checkDoxygenHeader.sh  --> checks if a given file starts with a doxygen header.
+│   ├── checkFileHeaders.sh    --> checks if each cpp/hpp/h file starts with a doxygen header.
 │   ├── checkShellCheck.sh     --> checks if shellcheck rules are followed (for bash)
+│   ├── createDokumentation.sh --> runns Doxygen
-│   ├── init.sh                --> used to install files and project struckture in your new repository │   ├── installCompilers.sh    --> used to install compilers
+│   ├── ensureToolVersion.sh   --> helper for build.sh (checks if a tool is installed in the expected version) │   ├── init.sh                --> used to install files and project struckture in your new repository │   ├── installCompiler.sh     --> used to install compilers
 │   ├── runFuzzer.sh           --> used to run the fuzzy tests
-│   ├── update.sh              --> update the subrepository and scripts
+│   ├── showCoverage.sh        --> runs gcc tests in debug mode and prints the coverage │   ├── update.sh              --> update the subrepository and scripts

 ```

 ## CI / CD
-A simple CI / CD pipeline for github is included.
+Two simple CI / CD pipeline for github is included.
+ - One runns on Windows, one on Linux.
- - It uses the check*.sh scripts to ensure rules.
+ - the Linux runner uses the check*.sh scripts to ensure rules.
- - It builds the project with clang and gcc in debug and release mode
+ - both build the project with clang and gcc (Windows also with msvc) 32 Bit and 64 Bit in debug and release mode
- - It runns available tests
+ - It runns all available ctests for all compilers and modes.

  ## .environment
  There is a .environment inside the initRepo root folder dictating compiler paths, versions etc.